spacedecentral/missions/README.md

 * Create a Pull Request to merge your submission into the Future Forward repository.
 In that Pull Request, be sure to fill in all of the relevant info described above.
 * Share your project in our chat to engage the community and discuss it's viability.

-We will provide you more details and instructions at the end of April for how to submit a pull request in Github, and also the expected format of the pull request.
+We will provide you more details and instructions at the end of December for how to submit a pull request in Github, and also the expected format of the pull request.